calc_stats provides an interface for calculating statistics/metrics on

 When calculating model-based CAFs, a joint CDF combining both the pdf of correct and incorrect responses is calculated.
 Afterwards, this CDF is separated into even-spaced segments and the contribution of the pdf associated with a correct response relative to the joint CDF is calculated.

-The number of bins can be controlled by passing the argument n_bins
+The number of bins can be controlled by passing the argument n_bins.

 The default is 5.